Acronym (organization): Funding

-Relationships with other organizations
+Relationships, clients, activities, staff

+Hosted by Tara McGowan, the FWIW Podcast was a biweekly podcast about the digital race for the White House in 2016.
+Past guests included David Plouffe, Jeff Zeleny, and DNC CTO Nell Thomas.

-In 2019, the Iowa Democratic Party paid $63,000 to Shadow, Inc., a for-profit software company acquired by Acronym, to create a mobile application to tally results from the 2020 Iowa Democratic caucuses.
+In 2019, the Iowa Democratic Party paid $63,000 to Shadow, Inc., a for-profit software company acquired by Acronym, to create a mobile application (app) to tally results from the 2020 Iowa Democratic caucuses.
 Shadow, Inc. was created in 2019 by Acronym when they acquired the technology firm Groundbase from Gerard Niemira, who was then made CEO of Shadow, Inc. Niemira had also previously served as chief operating officer and chief technology officer of Acronym prior to being CEO of Shadow, Inc.

 In the wake of Acronym's involvement in the 2020 Iowa Caucuses' vote tallying problems, McGowan downplayed Acronym's connection to the app Shadow that was responsible for delays and inconsistencies in reporting election results.
 A report in The Intercept, however, found that "internal company documents, a source close to the firms, and public records show a close and intertwined relationship between Acronym and Shadow."
 ACRONYM later divested its interest in Shadow Inc.

 In addition to Shadow, Inc., Acronym has owned several for-profit corporations, including the digital strategy firm Lockwood Strategy and the media company FWIW Media.
 Acronym planned to launch an apparel company called Rogue Swag, and later ran an apparel campaign under that name.
 Courier Newsroom, which describes itself as a "progressive media company", is also owned by Acronym.
 Courier Newsroom acts as a parent company for local news websites.

 In November 2019, Acronym founder Tara McGowan announced that Acronym and its affiliated Super PAC, called Pacronym (and styled PACRONYM), would undertake a $75 million online advertising campaign targeting four potential swing states in the 2020 United States presidential election.
 Pacronym received $2,407,208 in 2018 and spent $1,000,000 (43%) the same year in payments to Lockwood Strategy, also owned by Acronym.
 Since the campaign of incumbent president Donald Trump was reported to have a significant advantage in digital advertising during the 2020 Democratic Party presidential primaries, this large expenditure by a Democratic-aligned organisation was considered by many political strategists and media commentators to be a crucial safeguard for the Democratic Party against the risk of being outspent in digital advertising before their presidential nominee could be chosen.
 Nick Fouriezos of Ozy magazine identified Acronym, and McGowan's efforts in particular, as "one of the major forces shaping the Democrats' general-election fight against Donald Trump".

 The Democratic Congressional Campaign Committee, Emily's List, Everytown for Gun Safety, and Planned Parenthood have hired Acronym for digital organizing services.

 David Plouffe, who was campaign manager for former president Barack Obama, serves on the board of directors of Acronym.

-Productions

-Acronym started a weekly newsletter called FWIW, as well as in 2020 created an accompanying podcast called the FWIW Podcast.
-Hosted by McGowan, the FWIW Podcast was a biweekly podcast about the digital race for the White House.
-Past guests included David Plouffe, Jeff Zeleny, and DNC CTO Nell Thomas.